Legalism or Obedience? Salvation Based on Merits or out of Grace?

-For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
+For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 (Ephesians 2:8–9)

 In this passage Paul points out that a Christian has eternal life solely by God’s grace and not as a result of his own works.
 God sent His Son to the Earth out of compassion on and love for the people so that they may be saved from their sins.